hipstersmoothie/sketchmine/packages/dom-agent/README.md

 # @sketchmine/dom-agent

-The Dom Agent is a heart piece of the whole library.
-This package takes responsibility to scrape the Style information from a Webpage and output an abstract format with the DOM representation and the styling.
-According to this information later on the **[sketch-builder](../sketch-builder)** can be used to draw the Sketch file.
+The DOM agent is at the heart of the entire library.
+This package takes responsibility for scraping the style information from a Webpage and outputing an abstract format with the DOM representation and the styling.
+Based on this information, **[sketch-builder](../sketch-builder)** can be used to later draw the Sketch file.

 - [@sketchmine/dom-agent](#sketchminedom-agent)
   - [Dependency graph](#dependency-graph)